neurobin/oraji/README.md

 ============================

 1. Run `oraji -u` (or `path/to/oraji -u` if you didn't install the *oraji* script).
-2. It will ask for java version.
-An auto detected version is provided as suggestion.
-If that is correct, just hit <kbd>Enter</kbd> without making any changes.
-3. Otherwise if the java version provided by default isn't correct (this shouldn't happen), provide manually and then hit <kbd>Enter</kbd>.
+2. Choose the version to be uninstalled from the list.
-4. The version can be provided as command line argument too i.e `oraji -u version` (or `/path/to/oraji -u version` if you didn't install the script).
+3. The version can be provided as command line argument too i.e `oraji -u version` (or `/path/to/oraji -u version` if you didn't install the script).

 **Note:**